 Today, Wilhelm Klingspor Gotisch is a difficult typeface.
 Or rather, it is a difficult font.
 As reported by Paul Shaw on his blog, the original metal types issued by the Klingspor foundry included both standard-width and narrow versions for each uppercase letter, alternate versions for at least nine of the lowercase, and 35 ligatures.
 The inclusion of these sorts allowed the setting of more even blocks of text.
 Of course, the digital font offers few of these possibilities.
 The digital font is available in just one size: display.
 Naturally, it is scalable, but it cannot be scaled below a certain point size and not break apart.
 None of the alternate width characters available, although Linotype’s OpenType version does include some of the ligatures.
 Again, Paul Shaw writes about the digital font translation’s shortcomings.

-The Wilhelm Klingspor Gotisch types were originally cut in a number of optical sizes.
+The Wilhelm Klingspor Gotisch types were originally produced in a number of optical sizes.
+The pilot size was cut in soft-metal patrices by Gustav Eichenauer.
 Rudolf Koch’s design for Klingspor was not intended for display sizes alone; there are text fonts as well.
 The difference between the larger and smaller sizes is a triumph of minimalism.
 The smaller sizes clearly belong to the large ones, yet they appear totally different in their forms.
-According to Dr. Karl Klingspor in Über Schönheit von Schrift und Druck, “Otto Hupp created his solemn, beautiful Liturgisch on a Gothic script basis by relying on the good practices of old: simplifying the rich forms of the large sizes into the smaller ones, rather than to mechanically reduce, which would have the same effect as compressing the rich structure of a cathedral into a building the size of a chapel.
+According to Karl Klingspor in Über Schönheit von Schrift und Druck, “Otto Hupp created his solemn, beautiful Liturgisch on a Gothic script basis by relying on the good practices of old: simplifying the rich forms of the large sizes into the smaller ones, rather than to mechanically reduce, which would have the same effect as compressing the rich structure of a cathedral into a building the size of a chapel.
 Even in typefaces that were created later, like the Wilhelm Klingspor Schrift, such simplification for the small sizes was applied again with success.”

-Tim Ahrens, in Size-specific adjustments to type design, hints that Wilhlem Klingspor Gotisch was cuts for the following point sizes: 9pt, 10pt, 12pt, 14pt, 16pt, 20pt, 24pt, and 48pt.
-In Über Schönheit von Schrift und Druck, there is a 60pt showing.
+Tim Ahrens, in Size-specific adjustments to type design, reports that Wilhlem Klingspor Gotisch was produced for the following point sizes: 9, 10, 12, 14, 16, 20, 24, and 48.
+In Über Schönheit von Schrift und Druck, there is a 60 pt showing.